About Us

 The FIC is a network of organizations, businesses and individuals throughout Canada and beyond.
 We are governed by an elected Board of Directors representing all sectors of the industry and stakeholder groups.
 The Board directs the activities of the FIC, while operational committees develop programs and deliver project activities.

-Our members include representatives from all sectors of the fur trade, divided into the following categories: Harvesters, Wholesale Fur Dealers, Trade, Government, Stewards, and Aboriginal.
+Our members include representatives from all sectors of the fur trade, divided into the following categories: Harvesters, Wholesale Fur Dealers, Trade, Government, Stewards, and Indigenous people.

 MISSION STATEMENT AND VALUES